rapturt9/rapturt9/README.md

 ### About Me

 I'm focused on ensuring the development of advanced AI leads to a safe and prosperous future.
 My perspective is shaped by my prior experience as the founder of a VC-backed startup where I built autonomous AI agents.
 This gave me a firsthand understanding of the rapid progress and potential risks in AI, motivating me to pivot my career to focus on them.
-This work is grounded in my B.S. in Artificial Intelligence from Carnegie Mellon and my current research as a CBAI Fellow.
+My research focuses on mitigating existential risk from AI.

 ---